Chris-Arvin/GraphicTEB-series/README.md

 ## 1. Installation
-The project has been tested on Ubuntu 18.04 (ROS Melodic) and 20.04 (ROS Noetic).
-To install the repository, please install some dependence firstly (ubuntu 18.04 as example):
+The project has been tested on Ubuntu 18.04 (ROS Melodic).
+To install the repository, please install some dependence firstly:
 ```
 $ sudo apt install ros-melodic-navigation
 ```